Please consider submitting by 23rd June 2023 for:

 - Experience reports: presenting challenges encountered in practice, success, and failure stories.
 An experience report should clearly describe the working context and be focused on the problems and on the lessons learned.

-The main purpose of the workshop is to arrange discussions on using a socio-technical perspective in organizational systems development, the long-term goal being to make this workshop a meeting place for the community of researchers and practitioners interested in the socio-technical approach.
+The main purpose of the conference is to arrange discussions on using a socio-technical perspective in organizational systems development, the long-term goal being to make this workshop a meeting place for the community of researchers and practitioners interested in the socio-technical approach.

-The workshop will take place over two full days.
+The conference will take place over two full days.
 We will focus on engaging academics, researchers and practitioners through a keynote presentation and discussion, paper presentations, and panel discussion.
 There will be time to focus on connections between scholars using socio-technical approaches in information systems research and stimulate discourse to build collaborations.